The Rental Property Balance Sheet

 When real estate investors say “equity”, they are typically referring to the market value of their properties minus loans outstanding - not owner’s equity on the balance sheet.

 The balance sheet shows the book value of your business assets at a particular point in time, as well as how they have been financed through a combination of liabilities and owner equity.
 However, in real estate this picture can be incomplete.
-Properties are added to the balance sheet at cost the time that they are purchased and only change value via depreciation expenses and capital improvements.
-The book value and market value of an asset (and its associated equity) will start out the same but gradually grow more and more different over time.
-Price appreciation or depreciation due to market conditions is not included on the balance sheet, and the book value of properties generally declines year over year - potentially even reaching $0 at the end of their IRS-determined useful life.
+Properties are added to the balance sheet at cost when they are purchased and only change value via depreciation expenses and capital improvements.
+The book value and market value of an asset (and its associated equity) will generally start out the same but gradually grow more and more different the longer an asset is held.
+Price appreciation due to market conditions is not included on the balance sheet, and the book value of properties generally declines year over year due to depreciation expenses- potentially even reaching $0 at the end of their IRS-determined useful life.

-Tracking the book value of assets is necessary for depreciation and capital gains calculations, but a market value of equity report can provide better information on the current value of your assets and the equity which you could cash-out if you were to liquidate your portfolio.
+Tracking the book value of assets is necessary for depreciation and capital gains calculations, but REI Hub's Portfolio Value by Property report can provide better information on the current market value of your assets and the equity which you could cash-out if you were to liquidate your portfolio.
 Using the market value of your equity is a better lens for how real estate is contributing to your net worth and for calculating the rates of return which your investments are generating.

 Adding real estate to the balance sheet